zero-to-prod/data-model-helper/README.md

     /** @var Collection<int, Alias> $Aliases */
     #[Describe([
         'cast' => [self::class, 'mapOf'], // Casting method to use
         'type' => Alias::class,           // Target type for each item
-        'coerce'  => true,                      // Coerce single elements into an array 'using'   => [self::class, 'map'],      // Custom mapping function 'map_via' => 'mapper',                  // Custom mapping method (defaults to 'map') 'map' => [self::class, 'keyBy'],        // Run a function for that value.
+        'required',                       // Throws PropertyRequiredException when value not present 'coerce' => true,                 // Coerce single elements into an array 'using' => [self::class, 'map'],  // Custom mapping function 'map_via' => 'mapper',            // Custom mapping method (defaults to 'map') 'map' => [self::class, 'keyBy'],  // Run a function for that value.
         'level' => 1,                     // The dimension of the array.
 Defaults to 1.
         'key_by' => 'key',                // Key an associative array by a field.
     ])]
     public Collection $Aliases;
 }